ivanhb/multiPacman/README.md

 ## Requirements
 1. Java: You can download and install it from (https://java.com/en/)
+2. To make the system distributed we used The Java Remote Method Invocation API (RMI)

 ## Run the system
 1. Compile all the .java files in src/.
 In bin/ you already have the compiled versions (.class)